 The United States Congress passed the Senator Paul Simon Water for the Poor Act in 2005, which established WASH as a priority in U.S. foreign and development policy and instructs the State Department and USAID in their work on WASH.

-New legislation such as the Water for the World Act, which has been introduced in previous Congresses with bipartisan support and is soon to be introduced in the 113th Congress, could modify the Water for the Poor Act and improve the efficiency with which the U.S. gives foreign aid for WASH.
+The Water for the World Act aims to modify the Senator Paul Simon Water for the Poor Act (passed in 2005) and improve the efficiency with which the U.S. gives foreign aid for global safe drinking water, sanitation and hygiene (WASH).
 This is especially important with looming budget cuts that are likely to affect these programs.

 - Research has found that safe drinking water, sanitation and hygiene (WASH) programs offer a return of $4 in increased economic productivity for every $1 invested.
 The World Bank has estimated that hygiene is the most cost-effective health intervention available.

 - Lack of access to WASH contributes to two of the three leading killers of children under five years old in the world.
 These diseases are pneumonia, which can be prevented by good handwashing and better hygiene; and diarrhea, which comes from drinking unsafe water and lack of sanitation around the world.
 With good quality water, sanitation and hygiene, many children’s lives could be saved.